qmoya/swift-tap/README.md

 ```

 Then, besides `Person(name:age:)`, you’ll also get `Person()`, `Person(name:)`, and `Person(name:age:)` without having to write any extra code.
 This is wonderful, particularly when
-you want some kind of stand-in object.
+you want some kind of stand-in instance.

 Should you want to add another field with a default value to the struct, say `phoneNumber`,